Why Travel Insurance is Crucial for Cruise Trips

 Many things can happen between the time you book your cruise and the start of your vacation that could affect you or your traveling companions or family members and force you to cancel your trip—sickness, job loss, and even flight cancellations due to adverse weather or an airline strike.
 Luckily, travel insurance is a small investment against the full cost of a cruise and Generali Global Assistance plans include Trip Cancellation coverage that can provide reimbursement for a canceled trip.
 This could be an especially important coverage if you’re cruising during hurricane season.

 Cruise trips differ from self-directed travel in terms of itinerary.
 If a self-directed traveler encounters a flight delay at the start of their vacation, they could suffer inconvenience and financial loss but they won’t, quite literally, be missing their boat.

 Delays due to inclement weather or other unforeseen events can result in amplified problems for cruisers, such as forfeited prepaid trip arrangements, additional transportation expenses, and the necessary purchase of accommodations and meals while delayed.
 Many travel protection plans include coverages that can reimburse for such expenses.
-Review a plan’s Description of Coverage or Policy for a complete schedule of benefits and full details on coverages like Trip Interruption, Travel Delay, Missed Connection, and Baggage Delay.
+Review a plan’s Description of Coverage or Policy for a complete schedule of benefits and full details on coverages like Trip Interruption, Travel Delay and Baggage Delay.

 A carefully planned trip should be carefree.
 If you book a cruise during the cruise deals season, or anytime, travel insurance can help in case a covered event disrupts your trip.
 Travel protection plans from Generali Global Assistance frequently include the above-mentioned services and coverages.